Aureliano90/Futures-Spot-Arbitrage-OKEx-V5/README.md

   However it is profitable to proactively close a portion of the portfolio when the futures premium surges and reopen later when it subdues.
 * If the program is interrupted when opening or closing positions, it will not resume.
 Could be improved.
-* The current program uses REST API to fetch tickers which has significant delays.
-WebSocket API should give more responsive tickers.

 ## Installation
 Install [MongoDB](https://www.mongodb.com/try/download/community).